Preparing for Your 2- and 6-week Postpartum Visits – Willow Pump Skip to main content

 You might be wondering about your uterus—or maybe your body's shape in general.
 Don't worry if you still feel about six months pregnant.
 According to Dr. Lincoln, it usually takes about six weeks after childbirth for your uterus to return to its normal size (about the size of an apple).

 Your doctor will likely broach the subject of contraception, if not at your second-week postpartum visit, then at your sixth-week postpartum visit.
-While getting pregnant again might not be the first (second, or tenth!) thing on your mind, it’s important to discuss the possibility.
-In fact, the American College of Gynecology (ACOG) warns against women getting pregnant in intervals shorter than 6 months1.
-Not to be too alarmist, but there are risks to be aware of.
+While getting pregnant again might not be the first (second, or tenth!) thing on your mind, it's important to discuss the possibility.
+In fact, the American College of Gynecology (ACOG) warns against women getting pregnant in intervals shorter than 6 months.

 "Pregnancies that are conceived in this short interval are at slightly higher risks for complications like preterm birth and, if you've birthed by cesarean, for uterine rupture as the scar has not had time to fully heal," says Dr. Lincoln.

-There are a few things to consider regarding contraception, however.
-“If you are exclusively breastfeeding, lactational amenorrhea may be a form of birth control for you, but review this with your provider to ensure you meet the criteria for it to work best,” says Dr. Lincoln.
-And believe it or not, your period may return as early as your sixth postpartum week, so depending on your situation, contraception may be your best bet to prevent a pregnancy so soon2.
+Important considerations for breastfeeding moms: "If you are exclusively breastfeeding, lactational amenorrhea may be a form of birth control for you, but review this with your provider to ensure you meet the criteria for it to work best," says Dr. Lincoln.
+And believe it or not, your period may return as early as your sixth postpartum week, so depending on your situation, contraception may be your best bet to prevent a pregnancy so soon.

 If you're breastfeeding, your provider can discuss methods that won't interfere with your milk supply.